Everything PR News

 Did Vice or the Washington Post get it wrong?
 Or does APCO not have internal communications in order?
 Either way, the two quotes make it difficult to understand APCO's relationship to Facebook, and in some ways makes for an unclear PR campaign for Facebook's handling of censorship.

-One of the largest privately owned PR firms and strategic communications consultancies in the world, APCO Worldwide in 2015 operated with three headquarters in Washington D.C., Hong Kong, and Belgium.
-Margery Kraus had founded the firm in 1984 and remained active in the role of Executive Chairman.
-The firm's specialty even then was reputation and crisis management alongside public affairs, with many of its key people having served in notable government positions.
+One of the largest privately owned PR firms and strategic communications consultancies in the world, APCO Worldwide operates from headquarters in Washington D.C., with additional major offices in Hong Kong and Belgium.
+Margery Kraus founded the firm in 1984 and remains active in the role of Executive Chairman.
+The firm's specialty is reputation and crisis management alongside public affairs, with many of its key people having served in notable government positions.